Operations

 Report generation

-Use Overwatch’s terminal history to filter or curate command logs, then generate a Report with a single click.
+Use Overwatch’s timeline history to filter or curate command logs, then generate a Report with a single click.